 - Putting together an adequate first aid kit may take some extra planning, but don't procrastinate.
-This is a critical element of your preparedness. - Stay up-to-date with immunizations (for flu, pneumonia, tetanus, etc.), and maintain a healthy lifestyle.
+This is a critical element of your preparedness. - Stay up to date with immunizations (for flu, pneumonia, tetanus, etc.), and maintain a healthy lifestyle.
 Fitness is essential for most crisis situations! - b) Consider making a supplemental medical kit for special circumstances, assuming that firstresponders and emergency care facilities are not available.
-A mid-size clear plastic tote bin works well.
-Add items for treating larger wounds, trauma situations, burns, and broken bones - such as a variety of sterile gauze wraps and pads, medical tape, elastic bandages, antibiotic ointment, sterile cleansing wipes, steri-strips, splints, bandage scissors, medical face masks, sterile gloves, etc.
+A mid-size to large clear plastic tote bin works well.
+Add items for treating larger wounds, trauma situations, burns, and broken bones - such as a variety of sterile gauze wraps and pads, medical tape, elastic bandages, antibiotic ointment, sterile cleansing wipes, steri-strips, splints, bandage scissors, sterile gloves, etc.

+- c) Purchase a supply of medical-quality face masks rated for "swine and bird flu" (N-95) and consider having disposable hazardous-materials cover-all's for all family members. - 4) Assess your family's medical needs regarding medications, both prescription and over-the-counter (OTC).
+Begin setting aside a reserve of each category, considering the entire family.
+Assume that no pharmacies will be open during the crisis.
+Keep an inventory of medications (name of product, expiration date, available doses, etc.) and keep the information labels for directions and warnings.
+Some models.

-4) Plan a weekend camping trip with just the basics.
+- information labels for directions and warnings.
+Some meds keep longer in the freezer (read the storage info.). - Examples of medications: cold and flu, allergy, pain, breathing, gastrointestinal, skin cream, antibiotics, sleep or anxiety, eye drops, children's meds., etc.] - Plan a weekend camping trip with just the basics.
 Perhaps limit yourselves to your Ready-to-Go bags.
 Discuss ways to simplify and conserve your resources.
-What did

-- you bring that was unnecessary?
+What did you bring that was unnecessary?
 What redundant resources would have been helpful?
-What would you do or how would you prepare differently for the next time? - 5) Assess your family's medical needs regarding medications, both prescription and over-the-counter (OTC).
-Begin setting aside a reserve of each category, taking into account the entire family.
-Assume that no pharmacies will be open during the crisis.
-Keep an inventory of medications (name of product, expiration date, available doses, etc.) and keep the information labels for directions and warnings.
-Some meds keep longer in the freezer (read the storage info.). - Examples of medications: cold and flu, allergy, pain, breathing, gastrointestinal, skin, antibiotics, sleep or anxiety, children's meds., etc.] - 6) If you only had a ten-minute warning, what would you gather together to put in the car to evacuate with no certain time for returning.
-Talk about priorities and essentials versus sentimental or impractical items.
-Make a list and tape it inside a kitchen cabinet for quick reference and for review.
-Set a timer and actually gather all items into one spot.
-Evaluate your efficiency and whether the results represent essentials for every family member.
-Would your family be self-sufficient for a week?

-7) Whether or not you own a firearm, you should know how to handle one safely and how it operates.
+What would you do or how would you prepare differently for the next time? - 6) Whether or not you own a firearm, you should know how to handle one safely and how it operates.

 Arrange to attend a class on gun safety and visit a gun range, or even take shooting lessons.
 Treat every gun as if it is loaded and lethal (practice with toy guns).
-Always reinforce gun safety rules with your children.